Do you need to be Korean to be K-pop?

 But, for many in the K-pop fan community, perfect complexions and polished dance moves are not enough.

-"I don't think they don't really count as K-pop, because they don't fit into any of the existing parameters of what K-pop is," said Herman.
+"I don't think they really count as K-pop, because they don't fit into any of the existing parameters of what K-pop is," said Herman.

 First white K-pop group